Perfect political contentment. We had a general election this month. Americans got a chance to vote for their next President. Results, by party:

 I was all ready to run down to the travel agent for plane tickets to Seoul, but I thought I'd get some second opinions first.
 Uh-oh:

-If you're thinking of going overseas to teach English in South Korea, my first advice to you is DON'T … I estimate there is a 70% chance that if you go you will end up getting screwed over in your contract and actually end up losing money.
+If you're thinking of going overseas to teach English in South Korea, my first advice to you is DON'T … I estimate there is a 70 percent chance that if you go you will end up getting screwed over in your contract and actually end up losing money.
 Most people don't last the first three months with a company.
 The ones who stay longer usually end up getting screwed over for even more money … The country and people are wonderful, but the hagwon/english institutes are corrupt and most usually go bankrupt within the first 1 or 2 years … The rule of thumb in Korea is that if you're not Korean, then you don't really matter.
 You really have almost no legal rights.
 If a company decides to terminate your contract, for any reason whatsoever, they can and they will.
 So if the company is planning to swindle you anyway (and most do) then no amount of caution is enough …

 Perhaps this illustrates a general rule about East Asian nations.
 While they and their peoples have much to commend them, and wonderful richness of culture, they are not good places in which to be a private-sector employee.
 There was a sort of slogan or idiom I heard a lot in 1970s Hong Kong from local Chinese people, to the general effect that: "If you have an American boss, you're in heaven.
 An Australian or a British boss is also pretty good.
 Failing that, a Japanese boss might be OK.
 But to have a Chinese boss — that's the pits!"